anishjoshi1999/bingo/README.md

 4. Choose whether to include a FREE space (optional).
 5. Click "Generate Cards" to create your bingo cards.
 6. Use the "Download Cards as PDF" button to save your cards for printing.
+7. To host a bingo game, click on Play Bingo, select your categories, and the host will generate random numbers for the bingo game

 ## Contributing